ESCAPE-WP2/rucio-analysis/README.md

 The source for the task logic is kept in `src/tasks`.
 The structure of `src/tasks` takes the following format: `<task_type>/<task_name>.yml` where, for consistency, `<task_type>` should be one of:

+- misc (miscellaneous)
-- aux (auxiliary functionality, e.g. database syncing)
+- sync (syncing functionality, e.g. databases)
 - reports (reporting)
 - tests (testing)